OJB-Quantum/Primer-Enhanced-Mathematics-Framework/README.md

 0.2 Reading & Notation Primer
 ├─ Glossary of common symbols
 ├─ Notation in context
-├─ English-to-math translation
+├─ English-to-mathematics translation
 ├─ Natural language for fractions and ratios
 ├─ Positive/negative connotations
 └─ Example - translating a statement
 ```

 This primer focuses on how to *read* and *write* basic mathematical notation and the interplay between English phrasing and symbols.
-It aims to eliminate the “language barrier” of math symbols by showing that they are shorthand for ideas that can be stated in plain language.
+It aims to eliminate the “language barrier” of mathematic symbols by showing that they are shorthand for ideas that can be stated in plain language.

 #### Glossary of common symbols